 Protect From Moisture Or Dust

 Cover with old sheets and blankets to keep dust and moisture away.
 If possible, avoid using thick plastic covers on your bed as these are more likely to retain moisture.
-On the other hand, light, breathable plastic covers would work perfectly, or use high quality purpose built bags (without tears or holes), which should not cost more than $20 from most hardware stores.
-These will protect from mold and ensure that it stays dry.
-If you already having mold growing check this wiki for tips on removal.
+On the other hand, light, breathable plastic covers would work perfectly or use high-quality purpose-built bags (without tears or holes), which should not cost more than $20 from most hardware stores.
+These will protect from mold and mildew, and ensure that it stays dry.
+If you already have mold growing check this wiki for tips on removal.

 Lay It Flat (as opposed to on its side)